almarklein/notes/README.md

 # Application

-The application in this repo needs Python3, PySide/PyQt4, and pyzolib (pure Python).
+The application in this repo needs Python3, qtpy and PyQt5/PySide2/PyQt4/PySide.

-It can also be used as a tool for IEP.
-To do so, clone the repository in your ``~/.iep/tools/`` folder or equivalent.
+It can also be used as a tool for Pyzo.
+To do so, clone the repository in your ``~/.pyzo/tools/`` folder or equivalent.

 # Syncing and scaling up to large amounts of notes